ellikafaust/2bRAD-cleaner-fish/README.md

 # S.melopsPopGen
-Using 2b-RAD to investigate population structtur in Symphodus melops in Scandinavia
+Using 2b-RAD to investigate population struckture in Symphodus melops in Scandinavia